 If you’ve been looking for us or wondering where we are.
-We are temporarily closing things down for a while to decide if we want to carry on.
+We are closing the winery down for a while to decide if we want to carry on.
+The vineyard is still here and producing world class Pinot Noir for another winery.
 HHV has been a labor of love but we are going to step away for a while and evaluate what we want to do.
 Thanks!

 Here we are on May 22nd, 2016 and it’s a typical cool, rainy day we get in May here in the Puget Sound AVA, but if you dialed the clock back a few weeks you would’ve thought it was July!